MLeidel/I-EDIT/allLibs.md

 <a name="top"></a>
-# Php Libraries for Web Dev
+# Php Functions for Web Dev

 1. [ Create an HTML `<select>` List ](#list)
 1. [ Create an HTML Table ](#table)